zdislaw/Drupal7-Boostrap3-Patternlab/README.md

 3. grunt [or] grunt watch

 anywhere else:
-1. ssh bfire@lsc.beaconfire.us
+# ssh bfire@lsc.beaconfire.us
-2. cd /var/www/drupal
+# cd /var/www/drupal
+# grunt
+## default "grunt" process all three themes (beaconfire_bootstrap, primary_bootstrap, patternlab)
+## "grunt dev" processes only primary_bootstrap and patternlab
-3. grunt [or] grunt watch
+# grunt watch
+## "grunt watch" will only fire the js and css tasks relevant to the theme where the watched file occurred

+It is worth noting that grunt compiles CSS for the following:
+* sites/all/themes/beaconfire_bootstrap/beaconfire_bootstrap.scss (and js)
+* sites/default/themes/primary_bootstrap/styles.scss (and js)
+* sites/default/themes/primary_bootstrap/patternlab/source/css/style.scss

 Deployment